aws-amplify/amplify-js/docs/media/interactions_guide.md

 ## Using UI Components

-For React and React Native apps, the simplest way to add a conversational UI into your app is to use our *ChatBot* High Order Component.
+For React and React Native apps, the simplest way to add a conversational UI into your app is to use our *ChatBot* Component.

 *ChatBot* automatically renders a complete chat messaging interface that can be used out-of-the-box, or it can be customized using theming support.